steamwings/me/app/blog/(2024)/weather-family-guide/page.md

 ## Understanding post visibility

-There are quite a few post visibility options on weather.family.
-If you're confused, just use the defaults.
-If you're curious, read on.
+> Hey, there! 👋 We have quite a few post visibility options on weather.family.
+We've set your settings to be most private by default, so leaving things as is should be safest.

 Currently, there are two sets of options for post visibility.
 The first is under the lock icon.
 These are standard [Mastodon options](https://docs.joinmastodon.org/user/posting/#privacy).